adam-hamland/python_cheatsheets/python_cheatsheet.md

 #Declares an example dictionary
 my_dict = {'name': 'smith', 'age': 3, 'height': 12, 'weight': 48}

+#Get works like the subscripting method but will not throw an error if key is not in the dictionary
+result = my_dict.get('name')
+#                               result: 'smith'

+#Get works like the subscripting method but will not throw an error if key is not in the dictionary
+result = my_dict.get('not_in')
+#                               result: None

+#Searches for a key, if it is found, the value is returned, otherwise the key is added with a default value.
+#Usage dict.setdefault(key, default_value)
+result = my_dict.setdefault('name')
+#                               result: 'smith'

+#Searches for a key, if it is found, the value is returned, otherwise the key is added with a default value.
+#Usage dict.setdefault(key, default_value)
+result = my_dict.setdefault('hat')
+#                               result: None
+#                               my_dict: {'name': 'smith', 'age': 3, 'height': 12, 'weight': 48, 'hat': None}

+#Searches for a key, if it is found, the value is returned, otherwise the key is added with a default value.
+#Usage dict.setdefault(key, default_value)
+result = my_dict.setdefault('hat', 'Yes')
+#                               result: None
+#                               my_dict: {'name': 'smith', 'age': 3, 'height': 12, 'weight': 48, 'hat': 'Yes'}

 #Adds or updates elements in the dict.
 Usage is dict_name.update(dictionary)
 my_dict.update({'new': 10})
 #                               my_dict: {'name': 'smith', 'age': 3, 'height': 12, 'weight': 48, 'new': 10}